cezamee/Yoda/README.md

 - **Process & Binary Hiding:** Yoda uses an eBPF hook on the `getdents64` syscall to hide its own PIDs, shell PID and binary name from process listings.
 This means the process and its executable will not appear in `ls`, `ps`, `top`, `htop` or similar tools, making detection much harder.
 - **Traffic camouflage:** Yoda doesn’t bind ports normally but uses AF_XDP to capture only matching packets in userspace.
 Legitimate traffic (e.g., Apache on port 443) passes through unaffected, letting Yoda blend seamlessly and avoid detection.
 - **Log output cleaning:** Kernel warnings and traces related to eBPF actions (e.g., bpf_probe_write_user) are cleaned from dmesg and journalctl output.
+- **Ip link output cleaning:** No XDP program is shown as attached in ip link output for the interface.
 - **Advanced stealth:** Perfect for scenarios requiring maximum network discretion.. 👻